The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 $test = new AcceptImprovedNest($nest); // Throws TypeError Exception, Nest is not a subtype of ImprovedNest

-The next page shows a small list the default services that ship with UserFrosting, as well as tips and trick to replace.
-After that, we talk about how you can add your own services, extend existing services, or completely replace certain services in your own Sprinkle.
+The next page shows a small list of the default services that ship with UserFrosting, as well as tips for using them.
+After that, we talk about how you can add your own services, extend existing services, or completely replace certain services in your own sprinkle.